When I'm traveling, I like to read books about the

 Regenerative Braking?
 If Only!

-yellow at the top?
-They connect to
+See those twin black cables with yellow at the top?
+They connect to the motor controller |

-Take a gander at this nice new motor controller (left) installed while we were becalmed in Lyons.
-With this device, we'll use our new pair of electric motors more efficiently.
+motors more efficiently.
 But our motor controller is a piece of machinery that was designed (and is marketed) to be used in a car or a motorcycle--you can hook it up to an accelerator pedal, or a twist grip.
-It doesn’t come with a boat-suitable user interface.
+It doesn’t come

 The temporary throttel.
-Notice the label at right:
+Notice the label at right: BRK.
+That's the control for regenerative braking.
+Not gonna happen on a boat. |

-So for now, Cap has got it hooked up to this little throttle box (at right, neatly taped to the steering podium).
-This box is a device you’d use at your workbench, to test your system--it's NOT meant for controlling the speed of a 14-ton boat.
+little throttle box (at right, neatly taped to the steering podium).
+This box is a device you’d use at your workbench, to test

-But it will do for now, till Cap takes it apart and figures out what wires go where, and how to make them interface with our Morris controller (a more normal kind of boat throttle.)
+till Cap takes it apart and figures out what wires go where, and how to make them interface with our Morris controller (a more normal kind of boat throttle.)

-It's a good thing we don’t have to dodge space debris while he’s doing all this.
+have to dodge space debris while he’s doing all this.
 (Considering we're a SlowBoat.)

 And unlike the characters in SevenEves, we haven’t yet been reduced to eating the algae grown in the transparent hulls of our “Arklets.”